Threatened List and Processes List

 Preliminary recommendations of the SAC

 Preliminary recommendations inform the public of the SAC’s assessment of nominations.
-There are currently no Preliminary Recommendation Reports by the SAC.
+There are no preliminary recommendations currently open for public comment.

 Final recommendations of the SAC

-The SAC has made the final recommendation that the following item be removed from the FFG Act Threatened List:
+The SAC has made the final recommendation that the following item remain specified on the Threatened List under the FFG Act.

 Final recommendation reports for listed species, ecological communities and potentially threatening processes.